akorkovelos/agrodem/agrodem_preprocessing/Surface_water_extractor/Surface_Water_Extractor.md

 3. Run the plugin

-If succesful, the ```Sample_output (process 1).csv``` will be added in the designated workspace.
+If succesful, the ```Sample_output (step 1).csv``` will be added in the designated workspace.
 Three additional columns are now added to the ones mentioned above:

 1. **elevation** - Elevation of closest surface water point [m]
 2. **sw_dist** - Distance to closest surface water [km]
 3. **sw_suit** - Factor describing suitability of using the closest surface water point [1 = suitable, 9999 = not suitable]

-## Cautions
+#### Cautions

-* As of March 2020 The plugin can only be run on QGIS 3.4 (latest stable version).
+As of March 2020 The plugin can only be run on QGIS 3.4 (latest stable version).
 Note that newer or older version of QGIS will not work

-## Supplementary material
+#### Supplementary material

-* For any bugs reported please raise an issue on this repository.

-* For any additional information please contact the development team.
+For any bugs reported please raise an issue on this repository.
+For any additional information please contact the [development team](https://agrodem.readthedocs.io/en/latest/Contact.html).